gazaskygeeks/bootcamp/coursebook/week7/README.md

-hapi.js is an open-source framework that provides us with different objects and methods for abstracting HTTP and importantly gives us the ability to easily build in other capabilities using plugins. hapi has a powerful plugin system, that allows us to use smaller, independent modules (i.e. plugins) by registering them directly into the instance of the server we are working on.
+hapi.js is an open-source framework that provides us with different objects and methods for abstracting HTTP and importantly gives us the ability to easily build in other capabilities using plugins.
+Hapi has a powerful plugin system, that allows us to use smaller, independent modules (i.e. plugins) by registering them directly into the instance of the server we are working on.

->hapi is a simple to use configuration-centric framework with built-in support for input validation, caching, authentication, and other essential facilities for building web and services applications. hapi enables developers to focus on writing reusable application logic in a highly modular and prescriptive approach.
+> hapi is a simple to use configuration-centric framework with built-in support for input validation, caching, authentication, and other essential facilities for building web and services applications. hapi enables developers to focus on writing reusable application logic in a highly modular and prescriptive approach.